LLM Settings Explained: Temperature, Top-P, and Max Tokens

 No penalties

-Ask for numbered steps or a tableBrainstorming ideas
+Ask for numbered steps or a tableBrainstorming and ideas:

 Temperature around 0.9